Meet James Lund, DDS

 Hello, I am Dr. James Lund.
 Before I tell you a bit about myself, I would first like to thank you for taking the time to browse our website.
 Please contact us by e-mail firstname.lastname@example.org, phone 801-254-7777, text 801-254-7777 or in person if you have any questions, comments, or suggestions.

 I am a Utah native, who grew up in Cache Valley and went to USU.
 In the summer of 1997, I moved to the Washington DC area for a year to establish Virginia residency for dental school.
 While working in the DC area, I met my wife Lauri, also a Utah native.
 She is a nurse and was working at a Georgetown University clinic at the time.
 We were married the following summer, and moved to Richmond, Virginia where I attended dental school.
 After graduation, my family and I returned to Cache Valley and worked there for a time.
 However, when Dr. Carl McMillan, decided to focus entirely on TMJ disorders, he needed someone to take care of his general dentistry patients.
-Seeing it as a good opportunity for both of us, in January 2003, we moved to Riverton and began this adventure.
+Seeing it as a good opportunity for both of us, in January 2003, we moved with our three children (at the time) to Riverton and began this adventure.
+Twenty plus years, and a total of six children later, we are still loving this adventure.

-We have been through a lot of changes in the practice since that time.
-Most recently being the move to our new office.
+Our office has been through a lot of changes through these years.
+Most recently, in June of 2021, we moved to our new office.
 Yet, through all the transition and change, I have tried very hard to keep the atmosphere relaxed and the care sincere.

 COST: I feel that dental work should be affordable.
 As new patients come to our office and tell us how expensive their previous dental work cost, I am amazed!
 As you just read, I strive to use the strongest, longest lasting, and best looking materials available for every patient.
 Still, I also plan on “growing-up” with my patients and caring for you, your children, your neighbors and extended family for many years to come.
 If I were treating you as a source of income, instead of family, we could not have the personal, long-term friendship that I enjoy so much with my patients.
 To me, you truly are a part of my family.
 There is no reason to charge in excess of the cost of my work.
 I love coming to work each day, I enjoy working with my patients and staff, and besides, I really would not want my kids to ever be spoiled.